khanlab/hippunfold/README.md

 This is especially useful for:
 - Visualization
 - Topologically-constrained intersubject registration
-- Parcellation (or registration to an atlas)
+- Parcellation (ie. registration to an unfolded atlas)
-- Morphometry (eg. Thickness, Surface Area,Ccurvature, and Gyrification measures)
+- Morphometry (eg. Thickness, Surface Area, Curvature, and Gyrification measures)

 The overall workflow can be summarized in the following steps: